Civil Engineering Materials and Geology

 UCAS tariff points

-104-112 UCAS points to include the study of mathematics and a numerate science.
+128 UCAS points to include the study of Mathematics and a numerate science.

-104-112 UCAS points, to include a grade C in Mathematics a numerate science.
+128 UCAS points, to include a grade B in Mathematics and a grade B in a numerate science.
 A pass in the practical element of science A-Levels must be achieved.

 BTEC National Diploma

-DMM in Engineering must include Distinctions in Mathematics modules.
+DDM in Engineering, must include Distinctions in Mathematics modules.

 Access to HE